-All children have a weekly class music lesson, taught by Mr Ainsworth, Head of Music.
-Children in Nursery and Reception are taught using elements of the Kodaly Method and their lessons always include singing, listening and movement.
-When children enter Year 1, they are introduced to formal musical notation, theory, composition, singing and instrumental playing.
-From Year 3 the History of Music is also taught.
+All our children have a weekly class music lesson with Mr Ainsworth, our Head of Music.
+Children in our Nursery and Reception classes are taught using elements of the Kodaly Method and their lessons include singing, instrumental playing, listening and movement.
+When children enter Year 1, they are introduced to formal musical notation, theory, composition, singing and instrumental playing, and from Year 3 the History of Music is also taught.
 Instrumental playing is a key part of lessons and all children from Years 1 to 6 learn to play a musical instrument.
 Years 1 and 2 learn the recorder, Years 3 and 4 the violin while Years 5 and 6 are taught to play the trumpet.

-There are several choirs, with children from Nursery to Year 6, sing at a variety of events including Young Voices in London’s O2, the Canterbury Big Sing at the Marlowe Theatre and the Folk and Ale Festival in Sandwich.
-Our pupils are also encouraged to audition for County Groups, run by Kent Music.
-We currently have three children in Years 5 and 6 who are members of the Kent County Junior Singers.
+In recent years our children have appeared at Young Voices in London’s O2, the Canterbury Big Sing at the Marlowe Theatre, Thanet Music and Drama Festival and the Folk and Ale Festival in Sandwich.
+Our pupils also work with groups run by Kent Music and the East Kent Children’s Orchestra.

-We are very proud of what is a growing, thriving music department at St Faith’s.
-If you would like any further information, please contact the Head of Music, Mr Paul Ainsworth at school or by email at firstname.lastname@example.org
+We are very proud of our thriving music department.
+If you would like any further information, please contact our Head of Music, Mr Paul Ainsworth at school or by email at firstname.lastname@example.org